 Step 5.
 Serve.

 It does feed a crowd.
 We always make more because we love to pack the leftovers for work the next day.
-It is perfect for a Sunday meal in the family!
+It is perfect for a Sunday meal with the family!

 Nothing better than cabbage with pork, and if you use some smoked meat, like ham, you will really fall in love with it!